ztrhgf/Powershell_CICD_repository/README.md

 - support for Pester testing

+## [2.0.10] - 2019-11-12
+### Bug fixes
+- fixed bug in pre-commit which lead to ignore files with spaces in variable $filesToCommitNoDEL
+  - such files start with " in git.exe status --porcelain output

 ## [2.0.9] - 2019-11-01
 ### Added
 - automatic scheduled task creation from xml saved in Custom section (modification and deletion if not needed anymore)